Gradient-Based Join Ordering: Preliminaries

 In order to find a good join ordering, several search strategies are used. \textbf{Exhaustive Search (ES)} evaluates all possible plans and is guaranteed to find the optimum of the given cost model.
 However, its factorial complexity (\(\mathcal{O}(n!)\) for left-linear plans) makes it impractical beyond small queries.

-\textbf{Dynamic Programming (DP)} reduces this to \(\mathcal{O}(3^n)\) by applying Bellman’s principle of optimality: the best plan for a set of joins can be built from optimal subplans~\cite{DBLP:conf/sigmod/SelingerACLP79}.
-However, this only works when the cost model satisfies this property and has no guarantees for arbitrary, non-monotonic cost models.
+\textbf{Dynamic Programming (DP)}~\cite{DBLP:conf/sigmod/SelingerACLP79} reduces this to \(\mathcal{O}(3^n)\) by applying Bellman’s principle of optimality: the best plan for a set of joins can be built from optimal subplans.
+However, this only holds when the cost model satisfies this property and has no guarantees for arbitrary, non-monotonic cost models.

-To circumvent the intractable time complexity for DP and ES, most optimizers make use of \textbf{Greedy Search}.
-At every iteration, the triple pattern (or intermediate sub‑plan) whose addition locally yields the lowest estimated cost according to the cost model~$\hat C_\theta$ is appended to the join plan.
-Being a local search method, it can easily find suboptimal local optima.
+To circumvent the intractable time complexity of DP and ES, most optimizers employ heuristic search methods. \textbf{Greedy Search}~\cite{DBLP:conf/dexa/Fegaras98} builds plans incrementally by choosing locally optimal moves.
+At every iteration, the triple pattern (or intermediate sub‑plan) whose addition yields the lowest estimated cost according to the cost model~$\hat C_\theta$ is appended to the join plan.
+Its downside is that it can find suboptimal local optima.
 However, it only requires \(O(n^2)\) evaluations of the cost model, making it computationally efficient.
+Several randomized algorithms have been explored and are routinely used in database systems. \textbf{Iterative Improvement (II)}~\cite{DBLP:conf/sigmod/Swami89} starts from a random initial plan and explores a local neighborhood (e.g., pairwise swaps of join positions).
+At each iteration, all swap neighbors (or a random sample) are evaluated, and if any neighbor improves the cost, the search moves to the best one.
+This continues until no improving neighbor exists (a local optimum).

+\textbf{Genetic Query Optimization (GEQO)} applies evolutionary algorithms to join ordering~\cite{DBLP:journals/vldb/SteinbrunnMK97}.
+It is implemented in PostgreSQL as the default optimization strategy for queries with more than 12 joins~\cite{postgres_geqo_intro}.
+A population of candidate plans (represented as permutations) evolves over generations through selection (ranked by predicted cost), crossover (edge-recombination crossover~\cite{whitley1989scheduling}), and mutation operators (e.g., swapping two join positions, as in II).